Hire in Latvia

 National social insurance contributions (NSIC) are paid monthly, by both the employee and the employer, to the State Social Insurance Agency (VSAA).
 These contributions guarantee employees’ health insurance, pensions and unemployment insurance, as well as maternity, paternity and parental leave.
 The rate for the employee is 10.5% and 23.59%.for the employer.

-A minimum NSIC for minimum wage (EUR 500 as of July 2021) has been introduced.
+A minimum NSIC for minimum wage (EUR 620 for 2023) has been introduced.
 If an individual earns less from all NSIC taxable income sources, the employer is responsible for making the contributions on the employees’ behalf.

 The ST paid is split as follows: